Hong Kong to vote amid discontent over China influence

-HONG KONG (Reuters) - Tens of thousands of people protested in Hong Kong on Friday ahead of a citywide election, posing a major test for the city’s new leader as voter discontent fuelled by anger over perceived Chinese meddling threatens to reshape the political landscape.
+HONG KONG (Reuters) - Protests in Hong Kong ahead of an election on Sunday are posing a major test for the city’s new leader as voter discontent fuelled by anger over perceived meddling by Beijing threatens to shake up the political landscape.

-This time round, Hong Kong’s legislature will have a more democratic flavor - it has been expanded from 60 to 70 seats, with just over half of them to be directly elected on Sunday.
+This time round, Hong Kong’s legislature will have a more democratic flavor - it has been expanded from 60 to 70 seats, with just over half of them to be directly elected.

 But the results are likely to reflect a recent upsurge in anti-China sentiment, which has been exacerbated by a plan for a school curriculum extolling the achievements of the Chinese Communist Party.